South Carolina State Auditor

 The State Auditor of South Carolina is an appointed statewide office in the state of South Carolina.

+Background

+The position of State Auditor was created by the South Carolina General Assembly in 1933 during the Great Depression.
+The first State Auditor audited banks, as well as any state-funded educational, charitable, and correctional institutions or offices.

-The state auditor's duties include detering fiscal mismanagement, fraud, and misuse of funds by state agencies and providers of Medicaid services.
+The state auditor's duties include determining fiscal mismanagement, fraud, and misuse of funds by state agencies and providers of Medicaid services.
 The state auditor is appointed by the South Carolina State Fiscal Accountability Authority.
-The current State Auditor is George L. Kennedy, who was appointed in 2015.
-The State auditor cannot be fired.
+The State auditor cannot be fired by the legislature.

+Budget

-The State Auditor's office has a budget of $8,746,044 for the 2024 fiscal year, with the State Auditor being paid $165,872 annually.
+The State Auditor's office had a budget of $8,746,044 for the 2024 fiscal year, with the State Auditor being paid $165,872 annually.

+State Auditors

+The below individuals have served as State Auditor since 1933: